llwor94/eastside-swim-school/announcements/pool-will-remain-closed-all-day-today-will-remained-closed-tomorrow-morning-stay-tuned-for-tomorrow-evening-lessons.md

 ---
-title: >-
-  Pool will be closed for morning programs.
-Afternoon and evening swim lessons will be decided and and announced by 1;00  pm today.
+title: 'Tuesday - Pool is closed for all programs today.
+Stay home and stay safe.  '
 ---
-Pool will be closed for morning programs.
-Afternoon and evening swim lessons will be decided and and announced by 1;00  pm today.
+Tuesday - Pool is closed for all programs today.
+Stay home and stay safe.